CharltonC/chrome-css-selector-capture/README.md

   - Development for Safari and Firefox
     - I haven't investigated how similar the API will be however if there is not much variations in the implementation then it will definitely be possible down the track.
 The goal is to keep the same codebase or almost same codebase at least.
 - In the case of event is not getting picked up in some pages due to `evt.stopImmediatePropagation()`, such as the `mouseover` event please send me the page URL and steps to reproduce the issue.
 I already have a mechanism for dealing this scenario though for now I am not including as it involves the override of `Event.prototype.stopImmediatePropagation`.
+- Features that are not supported:
+  - iframe (suggestion: open the iframe URL in a new tab and run the extension to get its selector scoped to the iframe document)
+  - shadow dom (suggestion: use chrome devtool to get its shadow selector which is scoped to its shadow root)

 ## Privacy